project-oak/hafnium-verification/minispec-iflow/README.md

 * get_writable
 * Anything else?

-How send/recv works.
+How send/recv works when the target VM's mailbox is available.

 * source VM: Calls send() to send a message to the target VM.
+The target VM's mailbox is EMPTY.
+  The send succeeds.
 The source VM's mailbox becomes RECEIVED.
 * target VM: Calls recv() to check if received a message.
-The source VM's mailbox becomes READ.
+The target VM's mailbox becomes READ.
 * target VM: Read the recv buffer.
 * target VM: Calls rx_release() to clear the message.
-The source VM's mailbox becomes EMPTY.
+The target VM's mailbox becomes EMPTY.

+How send/recv works when the target VM's mailbox is busy and the source VM wants to be blocked.

+* source VM: Calls send() to send a message to the target VM.
+The target VM's mailbox is busy.
+  The send fails.
+The source VM is added in the waiter list of the target VM's mailbox.
+* target VM: Reads the message in the mailbox and clear the mail box.
+The target VM's mailbox comes EMPTY.
+* primary VM: **Somehow calls** waiter_get() to add the target VM in the ready list of the source VM.
+  The primary VM shomehow notifies the soure VM to try sending the message.
+* source VM: **Somehow gets** notified that one of the busy mailboxes become available.
+Try sending the mssage again.

 ## How waiting/ready list in VM's mailbox works